germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 commit that updates her own leaf node.

 ### (DMLS Commit) Incorporate new key material from others
-If Alice has received commits from other members, Alice can incorporate them as
+If Alice has received DMLS updates from other members, Alice can incorporate them as
 follows:

-If the latest (full or empty) commit Alice received from Bob in his send group is for epoch k, and was not incorporated into Alice's send group, Alice can author a commit that
+If the latest DMLS Update Alice received from Bob in his send group is a commit starting epoch k, and was not already incorporated into Alice's send group, Alice can author a commit that
 *  replaces Bob's leaf node in Alice's send group with Bob's new leaf note in commit k
 *  imports a PSK from Bob's send group, epoch k with the following parameters
    *  psk_id: k || (bob's send group id)